bokeh/bokeh/sphinx/source/docs/user_guide/geo.rst

 Bokeh is compatible with several XYZ tile services that use the Web Mercator projection.
 Bokeh uses `xyzservices`_ library to take care of the tile sources and their attributions.
 To add these to a plot, use the method :func:`~bokeh.models.plots.Plot.add_tile`.
-You can pass any name xyzservices may recognize.
+You can pass any name xyzservices may recognize. ``retina`` keyword can control the resolution of tiles.

 .. bokeh-plot:: docs/user_guide/examples/geo_tile_source.py
     :source-position: below